What Is PMI and How Do I Remove It?

 1. PMI Automatically Ends at 78% LTV

-• You don’t need to request this — your lender is legally required to remove it
+- You don’t need to request this — your lender is legally required to cancel PMI and return any unearned premiums collected after the cancellation date

 2. Request PMI Removal at 80% LTV